ecolology/Ev1_SelectionMetaAnalysis/README.md

 plink --file starling_3populations.plink --allow-extra-chr --freq counts --family --out starling_3populations
 ```

 Manipulate file so it has BayPass format, numbers set for PLINK output file, and population number for column count.
+For this, we use the minor allele count {$7} and the major allele count {$9=$8-$7}. `tr` replaces all new lines as spaces, making one giant line; `sed` goes through and finds every 6 spaces and replaces it with a new line.

 ```
 tail -n +2 starling_3populations.frq.strat | awk '{ $9 = $8 - $7 } 1' | awk '{print $7,$9}' | tr "\n" " " | sed 's/ /\n/6; P; D' > starling_3populations_baypass.txt